-(ix) Our numerical model addressed the formation of both low and high-mass protostars, spanning over the range $\approx0.35-24M_{\odot}$.
+(ix) Our numerical model addressed the formation of both low and high-mass protostars, spanning over the range $\approx0.35-75 \ M_{\odot}$.
 This is due to the implementation of the radiation pressure, that constrain the mass function.

-(x) It is to be noted that the feedback process has a minimal or negligible impact on the accretion dynamics of the protostars containing low mass.
-Hence, the ejected protostars are likely to be unaffected by the feedback channel.
+(x) It is to be noted that while the feedback may not affect the dynamics of the low-mass star due to their low luminosity, it could indirectly do so by affecting the mass of the massive star, and therefore the N-body interactions in the system.

 (xi) In addition to the few massive protostars that stay within the cloud, we also observed that around 20\% of the protostars seem to escape the cloud with a mass less than $0.8M_{\odot}$ and could be the candidates for entering the ZAMS stage and subsequently surviving till the present epoch of time.